PhrozenIO/SharpFtpC2/README.md

 Today, utilizing FTP as a tunnel is not a novel concept, as a handful of Command and Control (C2) frameworks have embraced this protocol.
 However, employing FTP in this manner is fraught with risks.
 Notably, FTP's transmission of credentials in plain text over the network, combined with the necessity for both parties to possess these credentials, makes it susceptible to a myriad of attacks.
 Although FTP servers have made strides in addressing these security issues by increasingly adopting FTPS, which integrates SSL/TLS encryption, this adaptation has not been a panacea for all the inherent risks.

 With a touch of ingenuity and by drawing inspiration from existing protocols, it is feasible to tackle a substantial number of the existing risks.
-The current version of SharpFtpC2, however, does not incorporate these mitigations, and that is why it is labeled as experimental for the time being.

-## Give a try
+## Give a Try

 To compile this project, you require two components: [Visual Studio](https://visualstudio.microsoft.com/?WT.mc_id=SEC-MVP-5005282) and a dependency for the controller named [CommandLineUtils](https://www.nuget.org/packages/Microsoft.Extensions.CommandLineUtils?WT.mc_id=SEC-MVP-5005282).